lewisbeard6587/Chocciedodger25/README.md

 - 👋 Hi, I’m @Chocciedodger25

 - 👀 I’m interested in many computer science fields and love coding in Java and Python.
-I would love to be able to move into a field within healthcare to help those that need it, or some data science to design for the world's problems such as climate change or cleaning the ocean.
+I would love to be able to move into a field within healthcare to help those who need it, or some data science to design for the world's problems such as climate change or cleaning the ocean.

-- 🌱 I’m currently learning C, C++, Java, Python, and Web Dev technologies such as HTML, CSS, and Javascript.
+- 🌱 I have experience with C, C++, Java, Python, HTML5, CSS, Javascript.
+I am currently learning React, NodeJS, and how to make a PERN app through Codecademy

-- 💞️ I’m looking to collaborate on any first year projects, I am still a university student so anything that can help me progress would be amazing
+- 💞️ I am still a university student so anything that can help me progress would be amazing

 - 📫 How to reach me: you can reach me here or through LinkedIn at: https://www.linkedin.com/in/lewis-beard/
 - 😄 Pronouns: He/Him